Civil Contract wins Armenia election, securing 63-seat majority amid opposition challenges

 Turkish FM Fidan meets Georgian, Azerbaijani counterparts in Istanbul Foreign Minister Hakan Fidan held separate meetings with Georgian Foreign Minister Maka Botchorishvili and Azerbaijani Foreign Minister Jeyhun Bayramov in Istanbul, on the sidelines of a trilateral Türkiye-Azerbaijan-Georgia foreign ministers gathering.
 No details of the talks were disclosed.

-yenisafak · about 3 hours ago
+yenisafak · 25 days ago

 Live From Europe